gladioswaf/gladioswaf-doc/README.md

 **GladiosWAF** is an **AI-powered, rule-free Web Application Firewall (WAF)** designed to protect modern applications from malicious traffic without relying on static signatures, regex rules, or manual tuning.

 Traditional WAFs depend on predefined patterns that attackers can easily bypass.
-KratosWAF uses **machine learning inference** to evaluate requests based on structural and statistical behavior—allowing it to detect both known and unknown attacks.
+GladiosWAF uses **machine learning inference** to evaluate requests based on structural and statistical behavior—allowing it to detect both known and unknown attacks.

 ---

-## Why KratosWAF
+## Why GladiosWAF

 ### Limitations of Traditional WAFs